5 Subscriptions You're Probably Still Paying For (And Don't Even Know It)

 Method 4: Let BON Credit's AI Do It Automatically

-Here's the smarter option: BON Credit automatically scans your connected accounts and identifies every recurring charge — even the ones billed under confusing company names.
+Here's the smarter option: BON Credit automatically scans your connected accounts and identifies every recurring charge -- even the ones billed under confusing company names.
 The AI flags subscriptions you might have forgotten, shows you what you're actually spending, and lets you decide what to keep or cut.

 Download BON Credit free and find your forgotten subscriptions

-How Much Could You Save?
+How Much Money Could You Save by Canceling Forgotten Subscriptions?

-A framework that works: For each subscription, ask yourself:
+Not every subscription is worth cutting.
+For each subscription, ask yourself:

 • Have I used this in the last 30 days?